Alternative purchase network: Trade and finance

 For what concerns social and ethical movements, two of the most representative are ethical finance and the fair trade market.

 Ethical banking is used to express particular ways of working with money, based on non-financial deliberations; it provides direct finance through lending and risking capital to fulfil the financial needs of selected organizations and businesses.
 The cooperative movement from the beginning of the 20th century is an example of how essential needs can be satisfied through forms of collaboration.
 Modern forms of cooperation, such as the fair trade and microfinance movements, combining economic and social values, are important steps for solidarity in a global economic context.
 Both the cooperative movement and the new social movements from the sixties have developed a practice of ethical banking.
 Cooperative banks and new social banks co-exist, while some mainstream banks have become aware of business opportunities in this sector.

-In terms of ethical finance, the revolutionary system of micro-credit, created by the economist and Nobel peace laureate Muhammad Yunus, has allowed entrepreneurs too poor to qualify for traditional bank loans to receive small loans.
+In terms of ethical finance, the revolutionary system of micro-credit, created by economist and Nobel peace laureate Muhammad Yunus, has allowed entrepreneurs too poor to qualify for traditional bank loans to receive small loans.

 Fair trade market is an interesting example of alternative purchase networks because it extends its principles and practices to all manner of foods, handicrafts, and manufactured goods.

 Fair trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalized producers and workers – especially in the South.
 Developing from political solidarity movements in the sixties, its main purpose is to replace the conventional international trading system.
 The World Fair Trade Organization (WFTO), which operates in over 70 countries across 5 regions, is a global network of organizations representing the Fair Trade supply chain.

 There are ten Principles of fair trade in order to be part of the WFTO guaranteed by the Guarantee System: